Skip to content

 The 800G interconnect landscape is more complex than any previous generation — five cable types, two incompatible OSFP form factors, a generational shift from multimode to single-mode fiber, and an AEC category that barely existed three years ago.
 But complexity doesn't mean confusion when you follow a structured process.

-Contact Vitex for a free 800G interconnect assessment — DAC, ACC, AEC, AOC, and DR8/FR4 transceivers for NVIDIA Spectrum-X, QM9700, SN5600, and ConnectX platforms.
+Contact Vitex — DAC, ACC, AEC, AOC, and DR8/FR4 transceivers for NVIDIA Spectrum-X, QM9700, SN5600, and ConnectX platforms.
 TAA-compliant.
-2–4 week lead times.
+4–7 week lead times.
 US-based engineering support included.

 Leave A Comment